Graduate Coursework

 Overview

-The Master of Applied Psychology does not carry professional accreditation and is not a pathway to professional registration as a psychologist.
+Please note that the Master of Applied Psychology is designed to provide practical skills for various industries and does not lead to professional registration as a psychologist.

 Ready to take your passion for psychology to the next level?
 Explore the exciting world of psychology studies and pave the way to a fulfilling career in the field.

-Hear from academic convenors and current students about training at the University of Melbourne in the following areas:
+Hear from academics and current students about study at the University of Melbourne in the following programs: